-AS 3 KM RACE DAY APPROACHES
+AS YOUR 5 KM RACE DAY APPROACHES

 You will ask yourself all the typical questions: 'Why am I doing this?', 'Can I do this?', 'Did I do enough training?'
-The answers are numerous, but the important answers are: 'Yes, you can do it' and 'Yes, you did do enough training.'
-You can always do more next time but remember, as a novice, less is more and you have done weeks of consistent training.
+The answers are numerous, but the important answers are: 'Yes, you can do it' and 'Yes, you did do enough.'
+You can always do more next time.
+But as a novice, less is more and you have done weeks of consistent training.